TP Information Security Policy

 All first-time temporary passwords must follow the same password requirements and be changed upon first login.

-The company must have an incident response procedure for reporting compromised passwords.
+The third-party must have an incident response procedure for reporting compromised passwords.

 Use of generic or shared accounts is prohibited.
 Accounts must only be unique to the user.